Face-to-face consultations temporarily suspended:

 Through his travels and expeditions, Jim has been privileged to explore some very remote corners of Africa, Madagascar and South America, seldom visited by outsiders.
 He has also been able to share his passion for travel with his wife and children.

-Jim also works as an occupational health physician and teaches on the Membership Diploma in Travel Medicine course at the Royal College of Physicians & Surgeons in Glasgow.
+Jim also works as an occupational health physician, and both teaches and examines for the Membership Diploma course at the Faculty of Travel Medicine at the Royal College of Physicians & Surgeons in Glasgow.

 However, he still manages to get back to the bush whenever he can find a suitable excuse.
 His current plans involve doing more community-led rabies and bilharzia elimination in Northern Mozambique.

-Nicky formally retired from the NHS in July 2017 after 17 years as senior charge nurse within the infectious Disease unit in Edinburgh, returning to work within the same unit as a travel nurse specialist on a part time basis.
+Nicky formally retired from the NHS in July 2017 after 17 years as senior charge nurse within the Regional Infectious Disease Unit in Edinburgh, returning to work within the same unit as a travel nurse specialist on a part time basis.

 She has been a partner and prescribing Specialist Travel Nurse Practitioner at TrExMed Travel Clinic since its inception in 2009.